James4Ever0/prometheous/document_agi_computer_control/README.md

 ---

-client based searching is just impossible. it takes eternal to load the model and the performance will just be very bad.
+client based semantic searching is just impossible. it takes eternal to load the model and the performance will just be very bad.

 ---